Nursery 2 to Kindergarten 2

 - Knowledgeable – They explore concepts, ideas, and issues that have local and global significance.
 In so doing, they acquire in‐depth knowledge and develop understanding across a broad and balanced range of disciplines.

-- Thinkers – They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.
+- Thinkers – They exercise initiative in applying thinking skills critically and creatively to recognise and approach complex problems, and make reasoned, ethical decisions.

 - Communicators – They understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
 They work effectively and willingly in collaboration with others.